piotr1204Essex/piotr1204Essex.github.io/big_data.md

 ### Unit 6

+In this Unit we had to submitt the Team project which consumed a lot of my time.
+You can find links to the artefacts I created under Team Project section.
+There are as well final reports submission (which is a shared work with other team members) which were submitted under the assignment requirements.

 ### Unit 7

+In this Unit I learned how to transform flat database model into a normalised one.
+I have also compelted the exercise of building a simple data design logic, paying attention to functional dependencies of the entities.
+Part of the Team Project was critical evaluation of constraints and limitations of a chosen design.
+This work was also submitted in Team Project's reports.
+I cannot stress enough how much I learned over this team project when it comes to critical evaluation of your own design.
+It is a difficult task to objectively critique your own design, but it is an important one.
+There is no golden rule when it comes to BigData design and architecture, there are however best practices (Cheema, 2022).
+It is the critical evaluation of possible implementation that allows to make an informed decision about the best choice for the environment in which the architecture will be applied.

+You can find below the links to the artefacts created as a part of exercise during this Unit.

+References:
+- Cheema, P. (2022) Big Data Architecture (Best Practices, Tips &amp; Tools), WEKA.
+Available at: https://www.weka.io/learn/file-system/big-data-architecture/ (Accessed: April 7, 2023).

 - [Link to Normalisation Task solution](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/Normalisation_task.xlsx)
 - [Link to the screenshot of ERD of a relational database with primary and foreign keys](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/Screenshot%202023-03-02%20at%2017.53.00.png)